vboyev-MSFT/defender-docs/defender-endpoint/android-intune.md

 ### Complete onboarding and check status

-1. Once Defender for Endpoint on Android has been installed on the device, you should see the app icon.
+1. After Defender for Endpoint on Android has been installed on the device, you should see the app icon.

    :::image type="content" source="media/7cf9311ad676ec5142002a4d0c2323ca.jpg" alt-text="The Microsoft Defender ATP icon listed in the Search pane" lightbox="media/7cf9311ad676ec5142002a4d0c2323ca.jpg":::